haitsongmsft/cassandra-cloud-backup/README.md

     Print this help message.

   -H, --home-dir
     This is the $CASSANDRA_HOME directory and is only used if the data_directories, commitlog_directory, or the saved_caches_directory values cannot be parsed out of the yaml file.

   -i, --incremental
     Copy the incremental backup files and do not take a snapshot.
 Can only be run when compression is enabled with -z or -j

   -j, --bzip
-    Compresses the backup files with bzip2 prior to pushing to Google Cloud Storage This option will use additional local disk space set the --target-gz-dir to use an alternate disk location if free space is an issue
+    Compresses the backup files with bzip2 prior to pushing to Azure Cloud Storage This option will use additional local disk space set the --target-gz-dir to use an alternate disk location if free space is an issue

   -k, --keep-old
-    Set this flag on restore to keep a local copy of the old data files Set this flag on backup to keep a local copy of the compressed backup and schema dump
+    Set this flag on restore to keep a local copy of the old data files Set this flag on backup to keep a local copy of the compressed backup, schema dump, and token ring

+  -K, --storage-key
+    Either the sas token, or the account key for uploading to your storage accounts, it can be in a file with -U, or put in an environment Variable of AZURE_STORAGE_KEY

   -l, --log-dir
     Activate logging to file 'CassandraBackup${DATE}.log' from stdout Include an optional directory path to write the file Default path is /var/log/cassandra

+  -L, --inc-commit-logs
+    Add commit logs to the backup archive.
+WARNING: This option can cause the script to fail an active server as the files roll over

   -n, --noop
     Will attempt a dry run and verify all the settings are correct